Cross-Border Payments Market Outlook:

 End user Segment Analysis

-The large enterprises segment is expected to register rapid growth during the forecast period as multinational corporations require seamless, high-volume transactions across multiple currencies and regions.
-Their growing global supply chains and international workforce drive demand for efficient, cost-effective, and transparent payment solutions.
-With increasing pressure to reduce foreign exchange costs and improve liquidity management, large firms are embracing digital platforms and real-time payment technologies.
-A recent example is HSBC’s launch of its Global Wallet platform for corporates in November 2024, enabling large enterprises to send and receive international payments instantly in multiple currencies from a single account.
-Such innovations highlight why large enterprises are leading the adoption of advanced cross-border payment solutions.
+Under the end user segment, the large enterprises sub-segment is leading and is poised to hold the largest revenue share in the cross-border payments market.
+The segment is driven by the requirement for seamless high-volume transactions across currencies and regions among the multinational corporations.
+Their rising supply chains and international workforce drive the demand for cost-effective, efficient, and transparent payment solutions.
+Moreover, the rising pressure to improve liquidity management and foreign exchange costs is embracing digital platforms and real-time payment technologies.
+For example, HSBC has announced the launch of Global Wallet platforms for corporates in November 2024.
+This launch enables large enterprises to send and receive payments instantly with multiple currencies from a single account.

-Our in-depth analysis of the global cross-border payments market includes the following segments:
+Our in-depth analysis of the cross-border payments market includes the following segments:

 Subsegments |